umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

  ![New User Invitation](images/New_user.png)

- Once the User have been created, it is now possible to login to the Umbraco Cloud portal.
+ Once the User has been created, it is now possible for them to login to the Umbraco Cloud portal.

  From here they will have a pending invitation to the project they have been invited to.